 Dear Mr. Electrician: How do I install a generator interlock kit on my main breaker?

 Answer: A generator interlock kit is great if you want to supply power to your entire circuit breaker panel and can be an economical choice compared to installing a separate external transfer switch.
 Below are step by step photos depicting an interlock kit installation on an older Cutler Hammer main circuit breaker panel.
+On the last page is a short YouTube video of this installation.
 NOTE: Links in the text below are to applicable products sold on Amazon.com

 How To Install A Generator Interlock Kit